autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 - The `owner` cannot be the zero address
 - The `spender` cannot be the zero address

-Using `autcli` you can approve a `spender` account allowance for an ERC20 token contract account, e.g. a Liquid Newton account.
+Using `aut` you can approve a `spender` account allowance for an ERC20 token contract account, e.g. a Liquid Newton account.

 ### Parameters